-Many Indigenous peoples believe that there is a fundamental connection between themselves, their land, and the entirety of nature associated with it, a connection that is unknown to settlers.
-Furthermore, many consider it their hereditary obligation to look after the land, one that has been passed down for thousands of years.
-By understanding these connections that have been passed on for generations have helped Indigenous Peoples in unique ways in their need for survival for thousands of years before colonisation.
+Many Indigenous peoples believe there is a fundamental connection between themselves, their land, and the entirety of nature associated with it.
+This connection, they believe, is one unknown to settlers.
+Many consider it their hereditary obligation to look after the land, a responsibility passed down for thousands of generations.
+Many Indigenous communities have relied on the land and ocean for survival for thousands of years before colonization.

 - 1. What do humans need to survive in the Átl'ka7tsem/Txwnéwu7ts/Howe Sound ecosystem? - 2.
 What can we do to preserve and/or regenerate what we need for survival for coming generations?
 Consider biotic and abiotic ecosystem components. - 3.
-Reflecting on certain Indigenous communities' beliefs of living and non-living spirits, how
+Reflecting on certain Indigenous communities' beliefs of living and non-living spirits, how does this point of view change your understanding of the land, water, and everything within it?